ayr-ton/awesome-geek-podcasts/README.md

 ## In English

 * [.NET Rocks!](https://www.dotnetrocks.com/) - The internet audio talk show for .NET developer with Carl Franklin and Richard Campbell.
 * [/dev/hell](http://devhell.info/) - Chris Hartjes and Ed Finkler are trapped in Development Hell, where they talk mostly about PHP, web, their development experiences and also with special guests.
+(Ceased production 2020)
 * [a16z Podcast](https://a16z.com/podcasts/) - A podcast discusses tech and culture trends, news, and the future.
 * [Accidental Tech Podcast](http://atp.fm/) - Three nerds discussing tech, Apple, programming, and loosely related matters.
 * [Ada Lovelace Day](https://findingada.com/) [iTunes](https://podcasts.apple.com/gb/podcast/ada-lovelace-day-podcast/id1119310112) - Achievements of women in science, technology, engineering and maths (STEM).